cassyay/flower-classifier/README.md

-# flower-classifier
+# AI Programming with Python Nanodegree 2019
-classifier for AI programming with python nanodegree
+## Create a classifier for flower images using a pre-trained model